Model Predictive Path Integral PID Control for Learning-Based Path Following: Methods

 \subsubsection{Information-theoretic interpretation of the algorithm}

-In this subsection, we present an information-theoretic interpretation of an update rule that unifies the conventional MPPI and the proposed method.
-This formulation also facilitates the sampling-efficiency analysis in the next subsection.
-Here, the optimization variable is denoted as $z$.
-In the conventional MPPI, $z=[u_0^T, \ldots, u_{N-1}^T]^T$, and in the proposed method, $z=\theta$.
-Then, the update rule for $z$ can be derived information-theoretically as in the following proposition.
+In this subsection, we present an information-theoretic interpretation of an update rule that unifies conventional MPPI and the proposed method.
+For conventional MPPI, the derivation reduces to the standard information-theoretic path-integral update \cite{mppi_information}.
+The role of the present formulation was to express both algorithms through a common abstract optimization variable.
+This unified expression also facilitated the sampling-efficiency analysis in the next subsection.
+Here, the optimization variable was denoted by $z\in\bbR^{n_z}$.
+In conventional MPPI and the proposed method, this variable was denoted as $z=[u_0^T, \ldots, u_{N-1}^T]^T$ and $z=\theta$, respectively.
+Then, the update rule for $z$ could be derived as in the following proposition.

 \begin{proposition} Let the probability distribution of Gaussian perturbations for the variable $z$ be $p(\varepsilon):=\calN(\varepsilon; 0, \Sigma^z)$.
-Additionally, let the objective value computed using the perturbed variable $z+\varepsilon$ be $J(z+\varepsilon)$.
-Define a probability distribution obtained by weighting the perturbation distribution based on this objective value as
+Let the objective value computed using the perturbed variable $z+\varepsilon$ be $J(z+\varepsilon)$.
+We defined a probability distribution obtained by weighting the perturbation distribution based on this objective value as follows:

-Consider the optimization problem of projecting the above $q$ onto the set of Gaussian distributions with covariance $\Sigma^z$ in terms of KL divergence:
+Then, we considered the optimization problem of projecting the preceding $q$ onto the set of Gaussian distributions with covariance $\Sigma^z$ in terms of Kullback--Leibler divergence as follows: